 \subsection{\ourProtocol{}-flavored HotStuff}

-The principle of improving quorums introduced in \ourProtocol{} is general enough to be used in other BFT SMR protocols to decrease consensus latency.
-For example, our techniques can be directly applied to speedup agreement in multi-leader protocols~\cite{stathakopoulou2019mir}, as long as the leaders are selected only among the best-connected replicas, or even in protocols providing additional guarantees such as fair ordering~\cite{zhang20pompe}.
-Here, we experimentally demonstrate this aspect by applying \ourProtocol{} ideas to HotStuff~\cite{hotstuff19}.
+The principle of improving quorums introduced in \ourProtocol{} is general and can be used in other BFT SMR protocols to decrease latency.
+For example, our techniques can be directly applied to speedup agreement in multi-leader protocols~\cite{scalabilitymadesimple}, as long as the leaders are selected only among the best-connected replicas, or even in protocols providing additional guarantees such as fair ordering~\cite{zhang20pompe}.
+Here, we experimentally demonstrate this aspect by applying the \ourProtocol{} transformation to HotStuff~\cite{hotstuff19}.

 Compared to \bftsmart{} and PBFT, HotStuff uses an agreement pattern with one additional phase and achieves a linear communication complexity by letting the leader collect and distribute quorum certificates in each phase.
-It results in $7$ communication steps per consensus instance, instead of $3$ as required by \bftsmart{}/PBFT (see Figure~\ref{fig:bftsmart}).
-This design makes the overall system's latency even more sensitive to how fast agreement can be achieved, which depends on the speed a HotStuff leader can succeed in collecting quorum certificates. \ourProtocolShort HotStuff selects a configuration in which the leader can communicate fast with a set of well-connected replicas that are granted more voting power.
+It results in $7$ communication steps per consensus instance instead of $3$ as required by \bftsmart{}/PBFT.
+This design makes the overall system's latency even more sensitive to how fast agreement can be achieved, which depends on the speed at which a HotStuff leader can succeed in collecting quorum certificates. \ourProtocolShort HotStuff selects a configuration where the leader communicates fast with a set of well-connected replicas granted high voting power.